iwakuramarie/juri/documents/configfile.md

 ### Notification table

 Enable/disable all messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 screenNotifications
 ```

 Enable/disable all messages/notifications in log (bool)
-default is true
+The default is true
 ```
 logNotifications
 ```

 Enable/disable auto backups messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 autoBackupScreenNotify
 ```

 Enable/disable auto backups messages/notifications in log (bool)
-default is true
+The default is true
 ```
 autoBackupLogNotify
 ```

 Enable/disable auto save messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 autoSaveScreenNotify
 ```

 Enable/disable auto save messages/notifications in log (bool)
-default is true
+The default is true
 ```
 autoSaveLogNotify
 ```

 Enable/disable yank messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 yankScreenNotify
 ```

 Enable/disable yank messages/notifications in log (bool)
-default is true
+The default is true
 ```
 yankLogNotify
 ```

 Enable/disable delete buffer messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 deleteScreenNotify
 ```

 Enable/disable delete buffer messages/notifications in log (bool)
-default is true
+The default is true
 ```
 deleteLogNotify
 ```

 Enable/disable save messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 saveScreenNotify
 ```

 Enable/disable save messages/notifications in log (bool)
-default is true
+The default is true
 ```
 saveLogNotify
 ```

 Enable/disable workspace (create, delete, etc...) messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 workspaceScreenNotify
 ```

 Enable/disable workspace (create, delete, etc...) messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 workspaceLogNotify
 ```

 Enable/disable QuickRun messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 quickRunScreenNotify
 ```

 Enable/disable QuickRun messages/notifications in log (bool)
-default is true
+The default is true
 ```
 quickRunLogNotify
 ```

 Enable/disable build on save messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 buildOnSaveScreenNotify
 ```

 Enable/disable build on save messages/notifications in log (bool)
-default is true
+The default is true
 ```
 buildOnSaveLogNotify
 ```

 Enable/disable filer messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 filerScreenNotify
 ```

 Enable/disable filer messages/notifications in log (bool)
-default is true
+The default is true
 ```
 filerLogNotify
 ```

 Enable/disable restore messages/notifications in status line (bool)
-default is true
+The default is true
 ```
 restoreScreenNotify
 ```

 Enable/disable restore messages/notifications in log (bool)
-default is true
+The default is true
 ```
 restoreLogNotify
 ```